The Overuse of Poor Quality Hand Sanitizers May Lead to the Creation of Superbugs

 Conclusion

 It is not fully clear whether excessive use of hand sanitizer can lead to resistance formation against antimicrobials.
-Maintaining hand hygiene was and is the best preventive measure of the spread of infectious disease during a pandemic.
-The proper use of hand sanitizers fulfilling the correct alcohol concentration criteria is highly recommended for use.
+Maintaining hand hygiene was and is the best preventive measure against the spread of infectious disease during a pandemic.
+The proper use of hand sanitizers, fulfilling the correct alcohol concentration criteria, is highly recommended for use.

 Still, for once, a line should be drawn to separate use from misuse.
 Indiscriminate use of antibiotics in the past has led to organisms developing resistance to multiple antibiotics, causing a considerable burden to the healthcare system; we do not want the same to happen with hand sanitizers and add more burden on top of it, do we?